Skarsnik/gptrixie/README.md

 -Files: 52
 ```

-Most GPTrixie message are in stderr, allowing you to redirect the generate perl6 code in a file.
+Most GPTrixie messages are in stderr, allowing you to redirect the generated perl6 code into a file.

-More options will come and other specific generators too.
+More options and other specific generators will come in the future.

 # Limitations

 The default generator is not smart.
-It can't really make sense of what the type is used. some arbitrary
+It can't really make sense of how the type is used; some arbitrary
-choice are made for you.
+choice is made for you.
 You will probably have to adjust the generated code.

-char * and const char * became Str
+char * and const char * become Str

 void * and const void * are Pointer

-Typedef defined on top of a fundamental C type are left like that.
+Typedef defined on top of a fundamental C type are left as is.
 You will have to complete the missing
 definition for the type.
 This choice is based on stuff like sqlite_int64 where is up to you to either
 replace with int64 or define a `constant sqlite_int64 = int64`